stratopedarx/WordsGame/README.md

 Words Game is a simple word game in which you collect words from letters from a large main word for 2-4 people.

+# Features

+It is possible to play 2, 3 or 4 people

+It is possible to add exclusion words

+We use Yandex Dictionary API to check the correctnes of player words

 # Example (English language)

 Main big word: Tergiversation